MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/LightningProviders.md

 ms.author: msaleh
 ms.date: 08/28/2017
 ms.topic: article
-description: Learn more about how you can use the Microosft Lightning Providers library.
+description: Learn more about how you can use the Microsoft Lightning Providers library.
 keywords: windows iot, lightning providers, lightning performance testing, buses
 ---